tchris140/Oxford_Risk_Task/financial_insights.md

 - Confidence vs Total Assets: -0.11
 - Composure vs Total Assets: -0.11

+The graph below illustrates the relationship between personality traits and the number of investments.
+It shows that individuals with higher risk tolerance and confidence tend to have more investments, while those with higher composure may have fewer investments.
+This suggests that personality traits can influence investment behavior, with risk-taking individuals more likely to diversify their portfolios.

 ![Investment Behavior](visualizations/personality_vs_num_investments.png)

 ## 5. Asset Value Distribution by Currency